mesmotronic/air-ane-fullscreen/README.md

 Getting the immersive screen size
 ---------------------------------

-You can use the `immersiveWidth` and `immersiveHeight` properties to find out the dimensions of the screen with the system UI hidden.
+You can use the `immersiveWidth` and `immersiveHeight` properties to find out the dimensions of the screen with the system UI hidden, regardless of the current screen state.

 To find out the stage size after calling `immersiveMode()` or `hideSystemUI()`, you must wait until the next `RESIZE` event before the `stage.stageWidth` and `stage.stageHeight` properties are updated; the properties of the `Capabilities` object are not updated and are therefore incorrect.

 Starling
 --------

-To use this ANE with Starling,  add *Starling.handleLostContext = true;* at the start of your ActionScript code to prevent Stage3D lost context errors breaking your app when switching between the normal app state and true full screen.
+To use this ANE with Starling,  add `Starling.handleLostContext = true;` at the start of your ActionScript code to prevent Stage3D lost context errors breaking your app when switching between the normal app state and true full screen.

 License
 -------